 If you need assistance…

 - FEMA financial assistance: Those impacted by Hurricane Idalia can visit disasterassistance.gov, download the FEMA app or call the FEMA Helpline at 1-800-621-FEMA (3362).
 Lines are open from 7 a.m. to 11 p.m. local time, seven days a week.
 Residents who use TTY may call 1-800-462-7585.
 Disaster survivors who use 711 or VRS (Video Relay Service) may also call 800-621-3362.
 Disaster assistance may include financial help for temporary lodging, basic home repairs and other disaster-caused expenses.
+The deadline to apply for FEMA individual assistance has been extended to Nov.
+29, 2023.

 - Applicant’s full name, pre-disaster primary address, current address and current phone number